 Book a parking spot online near Wrigley Field

 - The Red Line stop is located one block east of Wrigley Field.
 Boarding the ‘L’ train costs $2.25.
 If you’re looking to avoid Wrigleyville game day traffic, you may want to consider parking near an ‘L’ stop and taking the train.
+You can find some reliable parking spots near the L train here.

 - If you park at a metered spot, download the ParkChicago app to replenish your meter from the game.
 You wouldn’t want to leave the game if there are extra innings!